Showcasing the science in animal science

 If you ask a youth if they learned science through raising an animal, often their response would be no. Science is sometimes hard for youth to describe; however, youth are using science in almost all aspects of raising animals.
 Anatomy, physiology, biochemistry, chemistry, ethology (study of behavior), virology (study of viruses), bacteriology (study of bacteria), endocrinology (study of hormones) and more science plays a large role in animal production.

-When diving more closely into the science that makes up many 4-H animal projects, it can be broken down into five major areas: anatomy and physiology; biochemistry and chemistry; virology and bacteriology; ethology; and endocrinology.
+When evaluating the science that makes up many 4-H animal projects, it can be broken down into five major areas: anatomy and physiology; biochemistry and chemistry; virology and bacteriology; ethology; and endocrinology.

-- Ethology.
-Youth observe animal behavior on a daily basis practicing ethology.
+Youth observe animal behavior daily, practicing ethology.
 While most youth would not mention ethology as such, they are observing animal behavior when an animal comes up to a feed bunk or timidly stays back away from an area occupied by a person.
 Animal behavior can be tied very closely to practicing good animal husbandry, which is essential in any animal project.

-To help youth learn more about animal science, consider using the MSU Extension 4-H Animal Science Anywhere lessons, 4-H Science Blast activities or Animal Care and Well-Being resources.
-There are also several volunteer trainings offered in Michigan throughout the year, as well as more resources on the Michigan 4-H Resources page.
-Moreover, there are numerous curriculum resources available for purchase from the National 4-H Mall.
+To help youth learn more about animal science, consider using the Michigan State University Extension 4-H Animal Science Anywhere lessons, 4-H Science Blast activities or Animal Care and Well-Being resources.